termicoder/termicoder/README.md

 # Termicoder
 View, Code, Debug, Submit, Learn directly from terminal
 Made with :heart: by Divesh Uttamchandani

+### The repo will remain private till beta version is completed and released.
+The repo will then be transfered to termicoder organization account and developement will be carried out from there

 Planned Platform support(in order of priority):
 [CodeChef](www.codechef.com)